zenustech/zpc/README.md

 Create a sub-folder in *Projects* with a cmake file at its root.

-Make good use of these predefined CMake functions: add_cpp_executable/ add_cuda_executable, and these internal targets: zsio, zscuda, ....
+Make good use of these predefined CMake functions: add_cpp_executable/ add_cuda_executable, and these internal targets: zensim, zscuda, ....

 > Testing